ComputerUncle/bat/README.md

 Windows version
-This is just a batch file to add,commit and push without opening command prompt.
+This is just a batch file to add,commit and push with scripts inside

 Open CLICKME.bat to setup
 Open git_set_remote.bat to setup remote to your github repo